SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

     ^-- why is this to-do even here???

 Some operations
-aren't be guaranteed to always complete execution or produce a useful output.
+aren't guaranteed to always complete execution or produce a useful output.
 Optionals are used to represent the absence of a value, but when an operation fails, it's often useful to understand what caused the failure,